-This past January, I visited London for the first time.
+In January 2020, I visited London for the first time, just prior to the world shutting down.
 In typical British fashion, I took the tube from the airport to my hotel – which was quite the process, though one that I became incredibly familiar with in my time there.
 Immediately after climbing the stairs and entering the city, I fell in love with everything around me.

 I found that London is a city full of romantic walkways, top-class entertainment, relaxing parks, and incredibly kind people that made me want to stay and explore for years on end.
 There is so much to do and see, which makes it the perfect travel destination!

 How to Get to London